oswaldtechnic/craft_to_clonia_textures/README.md

 </div>

 ## Disclaimer
-All mobs, all UI, and some blocks will not transfer over.
+All mobs, some UI, and other things will not transfer over.
 Some things are not reasonably possible to transfer (like the brewing stand), and many things are just not added in yet.

 If a pack has custom models for blocks, that can cause problems with the transfer.

+The config.json file _DOES NOTHING YET_.

 ## Usage
 - Run the project once, and it'll create an input folder and an output folder.